MRes Experimental Psychology with Data Science / Overview

 - Practise research skills in a major project tailored to your interests, supervised by experts in experimental psychology, cognitive neuroscience, clinical psychology, and neuropsychology.

-- Gain hands-on experience of specialist laboratories and equipment.
+- Gain experience of specialist laboratories and equipment.

 - This course can form the first year of Research Council-funded 1+3 postgraduate PhD studentships.